PHY 500 PHYSICS EDUCATION RESEARCH SEMINAR

 Prerequisites: PHY 107 and PHY 108.
 Different energy sources, their global supply, and physical laws governing their present use in the world.
 Topical energy sources and physical laws for the hydrogen fuel cell, solar cell and wind turbine; using them in applications and devices.

-PHY 525 NUCLEAR AND PARTICLE PHYSICS
+PHY 525 NUCLEAR AND PARTICLE PHYSICS FOR TEACHERS

 Major developments in nuclear and particle physics in the twentieth and twenty-first century, culminating in the standard model.
 Discussion of how these developments changed our understanding of the structure or matter.